-I think my workplace humidity is low
+I think my workplace humidity is low.
+What should I do?

 A hygrometer will measure the humidity level in the air and will typically provide a %RH value, which means % relative humidity (100%RH being air that is saturated and cannot hold any more moisture).